LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 Extract results
 ===============

-All results are output to the :ref:`DefaultPath <defaultpath>` folder as specified in the XML configuration document.
+All results are written to the :ref:`DefaultPath <defaultpath>` folder as specified in the XML configuration document.
 As shown in :numref:`figResults` each partner has its own sub-folder where the extract files for that partner are stored in the formats specified in the partner GIS layer.

 .. _figResults: